shubham-padia/zulip/help/include/pay-by-invoice-steps.md

    invoice will be sent to the email address you used to sign in.

 1. Your plan will be upgraded when the initial invoice is paid.

-!!! tip ""

-    Until the initial invoice is paid, logging in to manage your billing will show a page with a link to the outstanding invoice.
-You'll be able to manage your plan once your first invoice is paid.